Website icon Xpert.Digital

 Optimal handling of wide product ranges

-Due to their flexible and scalable design, the mobile helpers are primarily suitable for warehouse and order picking operations that put together a variety of different shipments from a wide range.
-They are therefore ideal for logistics solutions from mail order and multi-channel retail companies as well as fulfillment service providers active in the e-commerce industry.
-Here they can exploit their efficiency advantages and meet the ever-increasing demands of retailers for ever shorter delivery times and permanent cost reductions.
+Due to their flexible and scalable design, these mobile units are primarily suited for warehouses and order picking operations that assemble a wide variety of shipments from a broad product range.
+Therefore, they are ideally suited for logistics solutions offered by mail-order and multi-channel retailers, as well as fulfillment service providers active in the e-commerce sector.
+Here, they can leverage their efficiency advantages and meet the ever-increasing demands of retailers for ever-shorter delivery times and sustained cost reductions.

-With the systems presented, almost every item can be stored as long as it does not exceed the maximum dimensions of your chassis.
-The shelves can also be equipped with trays, drawers, hanging rods, etc. as required and can thus be flexibly adapted to the product range requirements.
-In this way, they help to use the available storage space more effectively, as each area can be used as a storage area for the mobile shelves.
-Due to their low demands in terms of technical installations, they can be easily integrated into existing warehouse buildings.
+With the systems presented, virtually any item can be stored, provided it does not exceed the maximum dimensions of its chassis.
+The shelves can also be equipped with bins, drawers, hanging rails, etc., as needed, thus adapting flexibly to product range requirements.
+This helps to utilize available storage space more effectively, as any area can be used as a storage space for the mobile shelves.
+Due to their minimal technical installation requirements, seamless integration into existing warehouse buildings is possible.

 Fast deployment times